 - New monitoring parameters available at AF.

 - Solution #1 proposes traffic/data volume and session inactivity time as new monitoring parameters to be available at the AF to assist with the operation of the AI/ML application.

-Editor's note: More discussions are needed to justify what monitoring parameters are required by the AF with 5GC assistance to support the Application AI/ML operation.
+The monitoring procedures are based on UPF event exposure.

 - AF monitoring of availability of network resources to assist the application in training of its AI/ML algorithms.

 Furthermore, an additional set of architecture principles have also been identified in the context of KI#1 that do not appear suitable towards normative work.
 Those architecture principles as well as evaluation views for each principle can be found below: